EndsOfTheEarth/QueryLite/README.md

 | QueryLite_One_Hundred_Row_Dynamic_Select    | 245.5 ms | 4.85 ms |  4.54 ms | 1000.0000 |  30.69 MB |
 | QueryLite_One_Hundred_Row_Repository_Select | 318.5 ms | 6.32 ms | 16.88 ms | 3000.0000 |  56.99 MB |
 | EF_Core_One_Hundred_Row_Select              | 262.9 ms | 2.28 ms |  2.02 ms | 3000.0000 |  56.02 MB |

+- Dapper memory allocation increases well above QueryLite dynamic as the number of rows returns increases.
+Could this be an issue with Dapper auto boxing values from the result?
+- EF Core

 ### Select One Thousand Rows To List (2000 Sequential Iterations)